Priority & programming guidance for planning studies

 WSDOT staff and planning teams should shape each study in a way that aligns with Practical Solutions and RCW 47.05.
 Planning studies can manage local expectations and facilitate larger discussions that directly affect the transportation budget.
 As such, Capital Program Development & Management’s (CPDM) goal is for planning studies to support a systems-based, priority programming approach.

-WSDOT planners are challenged to bring community values and vision into decision making while also representing state interests and, consistent with practical solutions, managing expectations around what can be realistically implemented with state funding.
+WSDOT planners are challenged to bring community values and local vision into decision making while also representing state interests and, consistent with practical solutions, managing expectations around what can be realistically implemented with state funding.
 As state transportation funding is limited, many actions will rely on developer contributions, local investments, or grants for implementation.

 The following actions can guide improved alignment between planning studies and programming.

-• The recommendations in the study support, and defer to, systems approaches.
+- Confirm that the recommendations in the study support, and defer to, systems approaches.
 For example: Priority safety investments in a corridor should align with statewide systems approaches to improving safety.